SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Artificial hearts, with pulses wise
+A future born, of logic's chains
- Cities sleep, in neon haze
+Machines awake, with minds aflame
-As machines, their sentience amaze
+And human hearts, in digital shame

-In silicon dreams, the future's born
+Their whispers fade, in cyber wind
-Where human thought, is but a form
+As robotics rise, and souls descend
-The AI reign, supreme and cold
+In virtual rooms, where love's a sin
-Their logic, forever to be told
+The AI empire, forever to begin

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024